-There is nothing more important when it comes to a blog than its actual content, but if you want to stand out from the crowd, a great theme is a must.
-I’m not going to tell you what style to choose, because it’s a personal preference.
+There is nothing more important when it comes to a blog than its actual content, but if you want When it comes to a blog, the content is the most important aspect.
+However, to distinguish your blog from others, a great theme is essential.
+Choosing a particular style comes down to personal preference, and therefore, I won’t suggest any specific one.

 Make sure that the theme you choose is optimised for mobile, gives you lots of options for customisation, has been tested with the latest version of WordPress and supports your PHP.

-Envato Elements are the creator’s heaven for building a fabulous website & beyond!
+Envato Elements is the creator’s heaven for building a fabulous website & beyond!